JoshuaMichaelHall-Tech/launch-school-coursework-ruby-backend/README.md

 # Launch School Coursework

 ## Overview
 This repository contains my coursework, exercises, and projects from the Launch School Core Curriculum Ruby track.
-It serves as both a learning record and reference material for mastery-based learning of software engineering fundamentals.
+It serves as both a learning record and reference material for mastery-based learning of software engineering fundamentals, documenting my progression from basic programming concepts to developing full-stack web applications.

 ## Learning Objectives
 - Master programming fundamentals with Ruby